aescobarr/mcnb-alibey-docker/README.md

 * web - The main container, it runs the django app through a gunicorn server
 * db - The database container.
 It hosts a PostgreSQL instance with all the app data.
 * nginx - The web server.
 It proxies all traffic back and forth to the gunicorn instance, also serves the django static resources.
-* geoserver - A geoserver container, which runs a GeoServer instance inside a Tomcat container
+* geoserver - A Web Map Service container, which runs a [GeoServer](http://geoserver.org) instance inside a [Tomcat](https://tomcat.apache.org) container

 Also, the following volumes:

 * static-volume - A volume containing all the django static resources
-* geoserver-data-dir - A volume containing the Geoserver data directory
+* geoserver-data-dir - A volume containing the GeoServer data directory
-* postgres-data - A volume which contains all the database files
+* postgres-data - A volume which contains all the PostgreSQL data files

 ## Getting Started

 These instructions will help you set up this project on a Linux system.
-It assumes [Git](https://git-scm.com/) is installed and running in the host machine.
+It assumes [Git](https://git-scm.com/) is installed in the host machine.

 ### Prerequisites

-The host machine needs a [Docker](https://docs.docker.com/get-docker/) working install.
-This version has been tested on Docker v20.10.2.
+The host machine needs a running [Docker](https://docs.docker.com/get-docker/) engine.
+This version of Ali-Bey has been tested on Docker v20.10.2.

 ### Installing